sankichi92/rss.sankichi.app/README.md

-# rss
+# RSS

-Generate RSS feeds by scraping websites without RSS support and deploy to Pages
+Generate RSS feeds by scraping websites without RSS support and deploy to Pages.